tsfu/airlog/README.md

 - fix delete data from storage

 ## TODOs
- - Enhance Ui on earth: small info cards on the route?
+ - Enhance UI on earth: small info cards on the route?
  - Grab Airline logos
  - Grab national flag icons
  - Complete the log table as data source for globe view